vaibhav1465/Road-To-Cp/Data_Structures/Graphs/README.md

 Weight: An optional value associated with an edge, indicating the cost, distance, or any other relevant metric associated with traversing that edge.

 Degree: The number of edges incident to a vertex.
 In a directed graph, the degree is further divided into in-degree (number of incoming edges) and out-degree (number of outgoing edges).

+Path: A sequence of vertices connected by edges.
+It represents a route or a series of connections from one vertex to another.

+Cycle: A path that starts and ends at the same vertex, forming a closed loop.

+Connected Graph: A graph where there is a path between every pair of vertices.
+In other words, there are no isolated vertices.